Introduction

 Step 4.
 Copy the code shown below into a .env file.

 Update values in angle brackets.
-The BASE URL is the domain name url that you created ahead of time when defining DNS entries.
+The BASE URL is the domain name URL that you created ahead of time when defining DNS entries.
 Please see DNS section above. |

 If you change the default Keycloak password, add and set `CAI_MODERATOR_AUTH_ADMIN_PASSWORD` in the .env and docker-compose.yaml. |